gvwilson/thirdbit/src/fiction/bear/index.md

-The crow bobbed its head and took wing again, fluttering from building to building as the troll and the horse picked their way through the alley to a run-down warehouse on the banks of the Trout.*
+The crow bobbed its head and took wing again, fluttering from building to building as the troll and the horse picked their way through the alley to a run-down warehouse on the banks of the Sochla.*

 *The carefully-oiled hinges of the warehouse's door made no more sound than the window latch had.